swhitefi/Comparative_Genomics/README.md

 `screenshots explaination`
 `before trimmomatic and after trimmomatic explanation: How quality and overrepresented sequences red cross signal disappeared after running trimmomatic`

-The head bases in per base sequence content graph are slightly imbalanced.
-This is not very bad but you can fix this by running trimming these imbalanced head bases using HEADCROP:9 parameter in the above command.
+If you notice the per base sequence content graph, the head bases(~9 bp) are slightly imbalanced.
+Each nucleotide content should run parallel to each other.
+This is not very bad but you can fix this by trimming these imbalanced head bases using HEADCROP:9 flag in the above command.

 >vi.
 Lets Run trimmomatic again with headcrop 9 and save it in a different directory called Rush_KPC_266_trimmomatic_results_with_headcrop/